gwax/www-gwax/posts/2006/01/acetone-conclusions.rst

 0.2% acetone is almost exactly equal to 1/3 cup acetone for every 10 gallons of fuel.

-Just to be policital, or something like that, for a moment, if I can finagle a 10% increase in my fuel economy out of ¢10 worth of acetone, I am doing a huge service to my bank account and the environment (acetone doesn't pollute any more than gasoline).
+Just to be political, or something like that, for a moment, if I can finagle a 10% increase in my fuel economy out of ¢10 worth of acetone, I am doing a huge service to my bank account and the environment (acetone doesn't pollute any more than gasoline).
 Now let's just take a moment to